England | Scotland | Wales | Northern Ireland | Ireland

 WE WELCOME NEW NHS PATIENTS

-To register with Sunny Meed Surgery you will need to be resident within our practice boundary.
+To register with Sunny Meed Surgery you need to be resident within our practice area (see map).

-REGISTRATION FORMS - can be downloaded or requested from reception at Sunny Meed reception (or at Goldsworth Park, our branch surgery).
-Please bring them to reception with ID eg. passport/driving license to complete the registration process.
+REGISTRATION FORMS - can be downloaded or requested from reception at Sunny Meed reception (or at Goldsworth Park or Greenfield our branch surgeries).
+Please bring them, once completed to reception - documents including photo ID are helpful.

-For all children (under 16 years of age) being registered, a photo ID of the adult with parental responsibility will be required.
+For all children/young adults (under 16 years of age) photo ID of the adult with parental responsibility who completing the registration forms will be required with a copy of the child's birth certificate.

 Please also let a member of the reception team know if you require any ACCESSIBLE INFORMATION provided in the form of LARGE print or access to interpreter or translation service.